5th order ambisonics installation

 4-channel sound installation

-The video of the ambisonics presentation is presented as a binaural track; for a headphone listening only.
+NB: The video of the ambisonics presentation delivers a binaural track for a headphone listening only.

 All the sound was generated through inharmonic additive synthesis and the spatialization was created using HOA UGens, the SuperCollider library for encoding, transforming, and decoding higher order ambisonics by Florian Grond (https://github.com/florian-grond/SC-HOA).

 Gendhing Cosmic was originally created for a quadraphonic system and exhibited at the Yogyakarta Gamelan Festival 2018 (Yogyakarta, Indonesia) and the West Bank Arts Quarter Festival 2018 (Minneapolis, MN).
 For the Linux Audio Conference 2019 (https://lac.linuxaudio.org/2019/#), this work is presented as a 5th order ambisonics installation.

 October Meeting Contemporary Music and Musicians 2019, Tembi Rumah Budaya, Yogyakarta, ID on 23 October 2019.

 Linux Audio Conference 2019, Stanford University, Palo Alto, CA, US on 25 March 2019.